bdeboe/isc-datafest/TUTORIAL.md

 ```
 Take a look at the table dbt_Workshop.Walmart

-**Ex 2 - we will now create an aggregate model.
+**Ex 2 - We will now create an aggregate model.
 Create a file called WalmartState.sql in /dbt/datafest/model/Workshop with the following contents:**

     WITH WalmartState AS (
       SELECT STATE_ID,CAT_ID,SUM(SELL_PRICE) as "Total Sales"